MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 ## Privilege escalation alerts

-This section describes alerts indicating that a malicious actor may be attempting to gain higher-level permissions in your organization.
+This section describes alerts indicating that a malicious actor might be attempting to gain higher-level permissions in your organization.

 ### Unusual administrative activity (by user)

-Activities indicating that an attacker has compromised a user account and performed administrative actions that are not common for that user.
+Activities indicating that an attacker has compromised a user account and performed administrative actions that aren't common for that user.
 For example, an attacker can try to change a security setting for a user, an operation that is relatively rare for a common user.
 Defender for Cloud Apps creates a baseline based on the user's behavior and triggers an alert when the unusual behavior is detected.

 **Learning period**

-Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts are not triggered for any new locations.
+Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts aren't triggered for any new locations.

 **TP**, **B-TP**, or **FP**?